mskonline/NSimulator/README.md

 Goal :

-The goal NSimulator is to simulate traffic flowing through a router, measure various Queing behavior and its performance under various Quality of service parameters.
+The goal of NSimulator is to simulate traffic flowing through a router, measure various Queing behavior and its performance under various Quality of service parameters.